ASKnetCommunity/LEAD/_profiles/Yine-Beatrice-Jale.md

 wikifab:
 skills:
   - {name: Community & Moderation, number: 1, qualification: "
-    1. Community Liason for the good of the organization and project \n
+    + Community Liason for the good of the organization and project \n
-    2. Coordinator with projects in and out of the organisation \n
+    + Coordinator with projects in and out of the organisation \n
-    3. Event facilitation
+    + Event facilitation
+    + Child protection and gender related matters
+    + Conflict mitigation and resolution
     "}
   - {name: Media & Art, number: 2, qualification: "
     1. Audio story director \n